-An evidence-based approach to the consideration of such topics and issues as TMD (orofacial pain) management, TMD treatment modalities and splint theories, centric relation, and the evidence-based utilization of articulators as diagnostic in orthodontics.
+An evidence-based approach to the consideration of such topics and controversies as TMD (Orofacial pain) management, TMD treatment modalities and splint theories, centric relation, and the utilization of articulators as diagnostic in orthodontics.
 Spring semester.
 0.5 credits.

 Research 1 (SOR 736)

 The focus of this course is research design and methodology.
 Some of the course content is measures of central tendency; differences between descriptive and explanatory research; types of observational studies; RCTs; randomization and blinding, CONSTORT 2010; PRISMA; AMSTAR; electronic database searches; type I alpha and type II beta errors; probability and confidence intervals; T-tests; ANOVA; one-tailed v. two-tailed tests; parametric v. non parametric statistics; simple linear regression.
 Fall semester.
 1 credit.

 This course starts with the various components of a research paper; title page, abstract, keywords, introduction, materials and methods, results, discussion, conclusions, and references.
 However, the major emphasis is the preparation of an institutional review board (IRB) proposal that is presented to peers and instructor for evaluation.
 Spring semester.
 1 credit.

 Having had one year’s experience working with orthodontic patients, residents receive transfer patients from third year residents.
 Transfer patients may be in various stages of their orthodontic treatment.
 Pass/Fail only.
 Summer.
 8 credits.